ryanwasalreadytaken/update_nytaccess/README.md

 ### Optional Configuration ###

 The script is capable of Pushover alerting, however this is disabled by default.
-To enable, populate the following items in .env with your information:
+To enable populate the following items in .env with your information:

 - `ALERTS=true` - This enables alerting
 - `ALERT_PRIORITY=0` - This will determine the priority the alert is sent with.
 See [Pushover Message Priority](https://pushover.net/api#priority) for more info.